ZuckermanLab/rite_weight/README.md

 pip install

 ---
+Example:

-Example Usage and Analysis with rite_weight Package The example folder contains a demonstration of how to use the rite_weight package.
+Usage and Analysis with rite_weight Package
+The example folder contains a demonstration of how to use the rite_weight package.
 The Jupyter notebook, example/run_riteweight.ipynb, illustrates how to build the model using data stored in the folder tests/.
 Additionally, the rite_weight_results_analysis.ipynb notebook provides examples of estimating pdf along a given CV.